Last edited: 7/28/2021

 - Cutiefly and Ribombee ( Ashen Graveyard )

 Combee Is the earliest Honey Gatherer available but Ribombee and Teddiursa are debatably the best.
-While Teddiursa Is unevolved It’s actually strong due to good moves and family Items and Is what I go with since I 100’d one.
-When you’re newer Its also got Quick Feet; an Ability that boosts your running speed when statused so you don’t need a Crystal, doubly allowing you to Ignore things that can Inflict a non-volatile status.
-Even more, It has Pick Up; an Ability that might give you up to 3 Items found In the dungeon on floor entry, regardless of level.
-Pair all this with a dungeon that has Honey as an Item spawn and you have a Honey-making machine.
+While Teddiursa Is unevolved It’s actually strong due to good moves, 1 and 2 star family Items, and Eviolite, and Is what I go with since I 100’d one.
+When you’re newer It’s also got Quick Feet; an Ability that boosts your running speed when statused so you don’t need a Crystal, doubly allowing you to Ignore things that can Inflict a non-volatile status.
+Even more, It has Pickup; an Ability that might give you up to 3 Items found In the dungeon on floor entry, regardless of level.
+Pair all of this with a dungeon that has Honey as an Item spawn and you have a Honey-making machine.
 Back then I’d burn myself and go through Honeydrop Meadow with my Teddiursa at only level 60~ and still get moderate amounts of Honey just spamming It.

 Event Tokens are a currency you get mainly from weekly events and also Holiday Caves.
 The best way to obtain them Is from the weekly events.
-Weekly events happen on Sunday on 4:00 PM EST and they are mini-games and such hosted by staff for the community.
-In about 2 or 3 weeks you can get 15 or 25 If lucky.
-You’ll need that many If you want to get the Items shown In the gif above, bought from NPC merchant Ludicolo In Spinda’s Cafe
+Weekly events happen on Sunday at 4:00 PM EST and they are mini-games and things hosted by staff for the community.
+In about 2 or 3 weeks you can get 25 tokens If lucky, and you will need that many If you want to get the Items shown above, bought from NPC merchant Ludicolo In Spinda’s Cafe.

-And what are those Items?
-Gems and Crystals give status Immunity and boost running speed respectively.
+Gems and Crystals which I mentioned briefly In the last section give status Immunity and boost running speed respectively.
 Each Gem/Crystal corresponds to a type and there needs to be a specific weather for It to work ( ex: Fiery Crystal and Gem are for Fire-types and they need sunny weather ).
 These Items are super op to have and are always wanted In the market.
-Weather Isn’t holding back the potential of them due to the Cloud Nine Ability and the weather rock Items.
-Globes are the pricier Event Token Items at 25 tokens.
-They give a specific Immunity to damage of a type for another type ( ex: Fiery Globe gives Immunity to Water-type damage ).
+Weather Isn’t holding back the potential of them due to the Cloud Nine Ability and weather rock Items.
+Globes give a specific Immunity to damage of a type for another type ( ex: Fiery Globe gives Immunity to Water-type damage ).

 If you aren’t seeking to buy these amazing Items for yourself they are worth A LOT of Poké, allowing you to get an Insane amount even as a new player since anyone can do weekly events ( however you’ll need to be Bronze ( Gems/Crystals ) or Silver ( Globes ) Rank to buy these Items In the first place ).
-Gems and Crystals are both about 300000-400000 Poké while Globes kinda depend, but I see them go for 300000-800000.
+Gems and Crystals are both about 300000-400000 Poké while Globes’ prices really fluctuate, but I see them go for 300000-800000.

 Fossils up to Generation 6 are released.
-Where are they and how do you get them?
-Most of them are In the dungeon Tanren Chambers.
-The dungeon Is like a maze so I won’t explain how It works here but you can find a guide to It here or here.
-Other Fossils are found Inside other dungeons that aren’t TC.
+Most of them are exclusively In the dungeon Tanren Chambers.
+The dungeon Is like a maze so I won’t explain how It works In this guide but you can find another guide for It here or here.
+Some Fossils are also found in other dungeons alongside TC.

 The list of Fossils: